HimbeerserverDE/www/README.md

 The `sys` directory contains the filesystem structure to copy to the rootfs.
 This repository should be cloned to `/srv/www`.
-The `install.sh` script contains symlinks for configuration files to `/srv/www`, overwriting existing files.
+The `install.sh` script creates symlinks for configuration files to `/srv/www` and the cgit stylesheet, overwriting existing files.
 The `uninstall.sh` script removes them again without restoring the original files.

 ## Required system packages